-The Smoky Mountains provide a stunning backdrop to any camping trip.
+The Smoky Mountains provide a stunning backdrop to any family camping trip.
 If you enjoy the great outdoors, you will love the area around the Mountains in Haywood Valley.
-Whether you are heading off on a motorbike, or taking an RV trip with the family, there are plenty of campgrounds which you can use as a base for exploring the beautiful surroundings.
+Whether you are heading off on a motorbike or taking an RV trip with the family, there are plenty of campgrounds that you can use as a base for exploring the beautiful surroundings.
 Four things that you should keep in mind while planning a trip to the smoky mountains.
 Look at these tips on camping in the Great Smoky Mountains.

 1. Blue Ridge Motorcycle Campground

-If you are travelling to the Smoky Mountains on a motorcycle, this is an ideal choice of campground for you.
-As the name suggests, Blue Ridge Motorcycle Campground is intended to be a stopping off place for bikers.
-No four wheel vehicles can actually enter the camp.
-There is a parking area for cars, away from the camping area and RVs and large trailers are banned.
+If you are traveling to the Smoky Mountains on a motorcycle, this is an ideal choice of the campground for you.
+As the name suggests, Blue Ridge Motorcycle Campground is intended to be a stopping-off place for bikers.
+No four-wheel vehicles can actually enter the camp.
+There is a parking area for cars, away from the camping area, and RVs and large trailers are banned.
 The campground is just six miles off the Blue Ridge Parkway and is home to tent camping areas as well as heated cabins.

-You can also do a insanely fun Adventure Rider tour.
-If you don’t know what it is and you are a motorcycle enthusiast, you have to check it out.
+You can also do an insanely fun Adventure Rider tour.
+If you don’t know what it is, and you are a motorcycle enthusiast, you have to check it out.

 2. Creekwood farm RV Park